 This feature provides customers with a visual representation of the Quality of Service (QoS) of any given call on a timeline with two separate graphics, one for each of the RTP media streams that are established for each call.

-The new report feature is available in the Mission Control Portal through the Advanced View of our SIP Debugging tool.
+The new report feature is available in the Mission Control Portal through the SIP Call Flow Tool.
+Simply search for your call, click the blue "Call Data Debugging" button to the right of the sample and click the "QoS" tab.
 Reports are based on RTCP reports that are sent between SIP devices and Telnyx.

 NOTE: As stated above, the customer must have RTCP Capture set to ON, under SIP CONNECTION OPTIONS.